solidtime-io/solidtime/README.md

 Add the following entry to your `/etc/hosts`

 ```
-127.0.0.1 timetracker.test
+127.0.0.1 solidtime.test
-127.0.0.1 playwright.timetracker.test
+127.0.0.1 playwright.solidtime.test
 ```

 ## Running E2E Tests

-`./vendor/bin/sail up -d ` will automatically start a Playwright UI server that you can access at `https://playwright.timetracker.test`.
+`./vendor/bin/sail up -d ` will automatically start a Playwright UI server that you can access at `https://playwright.solidtime.test`.
 Make sure that you use HTTPS otherwise the resources will not be loaded correctly.

 ## Recording E2E Tests